-- comprehensive curricula allowing for transfer to four-year colleges and universities; - □ community education programs and services; - □ life-long learning; and - □ distance learning programs that will prepare students to enter the job market, to enhance personal and professional growth, or to change occupations through training and retraining.
+- comprehensive curricula allowing for entry into the workforce or for transfer to four-year colleges and universities; - community education and workforce development programs and services; - life-long learning; and - distance learning programs that will prepare students to enter the job market, to enhance personal and professional growth, or to change occupations through training and retraining.
 The curricular offerings shall include courses and programs leading to transfer credits and to certificates, diplomas, and associate degrees.